“Can I do anything to relieve morning sickness?”

 “How do I get rid of morning sickness?”

-There are some acupuncture points that have been studied quite widely due to their influence on nausea.
-This has led to high-level recommendations for anti-nausea acupuncture treatments in areas such as chemotherapy treatment.
+Some acupuncture points have been studied a lot due to their anti-nausea effects.
+This has led to high-level recommendations for anti-nausea acupuncture treatments, for example as chemotherapy support.

 In pregnancy, Chinese medicine recognises that the body is in an altered state.
-The interconnected body systems that were producing menses every month now need to shift into a different state during pregnancy and then shift again into producing milk when the baby is born.
+Your interconnected body systems that were producing menses every month now need to shift into a different state during your pregnancy.
+And then shift again into making milk after your baby is born.

-Chinese medicine looks at how this transition is taking place, assessing if there are areas of stagnation or weakness that may be leading to irregular flow of information and dysregulated body functions.
+Chinese medicine looks at how this shift is happening, discovering if there are areas of blockage or weakness that may be leading to irregular flow of resources and dysregulated body functions.

 This means that acupuncture for morning sickness is individualised, rather than using generic “anti-nausea” acupuncture points.
 We can also assess whether changes in diet or lifestyle factors may help your body to adjust to pregnancy.